YukunJ/Teach-Myself-CPP/Smart_ptr/README.md

 Built upon this **counter** class, we create our version of **shared_ptr**.
 It enables both copy and move operations.
 In copy operations the counter will be incremented by 1, while the move operation is just "steal over" from the rvalue referenced **shared_ptr**.

+Key implementation points are commented in the code below.
+The [source file](./shared_ptr.cpp) also contains test suites for illustration.

 ```CPP
 namespace yukunj {